johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-Ping.md

 ## Requirements

-To use the Microsoft Edge for Business PingOne DaVinci connector you must have access to register an application through Microsoft Entra and assigning it the required Device Trust permissions.
-As well, access to the Microsoft 365 admin center is required to configure the Edge for Business Policies.
+To use the Microsoft Edge for Business PingOne DaVinci connector, you must have access to register an application through Microsoft Entra and assigning it the required Device Trust permissions.
+As well, access to the Microsoft 365 admin center is required to configure the Microsoft Edge for Business Policies.

 ### Setting up Azure App Registration